input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ### 1.3.3 Epoch Structure

-In Praos and Genesis, An epoch consists of 3 logical phases to compute these 2 key variables—**active stake distribution** and **randomness beacon**—by going through the following phases:
+In Praos and Genesis, an epoch consists of 3 logical phases to compute these 2 key variables—**active stake distribution** and **randomness beacon**—by going through the following phases:

 ![Epoch Structure](epoch-structure-praos.png)